As Fast As Possible

 The 4K UHD standard that’s used for TVs, monitors, and video games is also dubbed as the UHD-1 or UHDTV resolution whereas, in professional film and video production, the 4K resolution is labeled as DCI-4K (Digital Cinema Initiatives) with 4096 x 2160 pixels or 8.8 megapixels in total.
 The Digital Cinema Initiatives-4K resolution features the 256:135 (1.9:1) aspect ratio while 4K UHD has a more common 16:9 ratio.

 Furthermore, there’s the 8K resolution which is also referred to as Ultra HD with 7680×4320 pixels – or 8K Ultra HD.
-Such high resolution allows for even more lifelike picture quality as the individual pixels aren’t noticeable at all.
+Such high resolution allows for even more lifelike picture quality as the individual pixels aren’t obvious at all.
 However, there are no 8K displays available on the consumer market nor is there any content that supports it, at least for now.

 4K PC Gaming